 Each class will ride lines in the sections as posted on the start gates and on section split markers.
 Normally all classes will ride 3 loops except Beginner which may only ride, 1, 2 or 3 loops, of 4 sections, depending on the length of the loop and consensus of the riding group.

 1A.
 CLASSES - Riders will DECLARE the class they are competing in at the beginning of each year and/or the first event attended.
 Annual Club points will be awarded to the rider in their "Declared" class.

 Beginner- Beginner lines may be set apart from the regular sections and may be run in the morning prior to the regular Trials competition.

 A/I- Generally a mix of 4 Intermediate and 4 Advanced lines, as determined by the course marshal.

 Champ- Lines specific to Champ will not be set, Champ riders will ride Expert lines or a modified Expert line agreed on by all Champ riders during the 1st loop section walk through.

 (The exception to this is at the USG event)

 First time or new rider- to the sport of Trials- refer to section 4E.

 1B.
 Event Scoring -

-The WTA uses two types of scoring at club events, “Group” and “Observed“.
+The WTA can use one of two scoring/riding formats at club events, "Group" or "Observed".

 1B-1.
 For safety considerations and to ensure consistent scoring, when "Group Scoring", riders cannot ride alone and are required to ride with their scoring group.
 If a rider chooses to not ride with his/her class group they may join another scoring group if the new group agrees.